 Our local guides are local historians who are devoted to passing on their knowledge, and sometimes even personal experience, to our passengers.
 They are all fluent in English and have worked with us for several years.

 What type of tour buses do you use?

 We use high-quality tour buses or vans.
-They are air conditioned, with reclining seats, video screens, and free onboard Wi-Fi.
+They are airconditioned, with reclining seats, video screens, and free onboard Wi-Fi.
 The vans fit 6-16 people and the coaches accommodate 48 people.
-The majority of our buses have toilets, which should only be used in case of emergencies, however we also schedule plenty of restroom stops while on the road.
+Most of our buses have toilets, which should only be used in case of emergencies, but we also schedule plenty of restroom stops while on the road.

-What type of hotels do we stay at?
+What type of hotels do we stay in?

 All the hotels you will be staying at on our tours offer private bathrooms and free wireless internet service.
 Depending on the tour package you purchased, hotels are 3-star on our Budget tours, 4-star on our All-inclusive tours and 5-star on our Luxury tours.
 Please refer to the tour types section of the brochure for more details.

 How do I book a tour with you?

 For online booking, click on the “book now” button of the tour you are interested in and complete the booking section with your information and payment.
 You can also call us at our toll-free number 1-888-335-1996, or send us an email at email@example.com to obtain a sign-up form to book your tour.